tinel-c/PlatformIO_ESP8266_Main_Entry/README.md

 ### HW used in the project

-* 12V Power source 60W to power the led strips
+* 12V Power source with battery back-up
 * ESP8266 4 relay board to automate the gate motor
-* 2 FR120n mosfet modules to power the led strips
+* Coil lock
+* Keypad

 ## Configuration